plxity/achievementsof.life/_users/SarveshJoshi25/index.md

 Interests: ['Coding', 'Hip Hop', 'Side Projects']
 ---

+## January 2023
+- Started learning Node JS
+- Received a message, and then got an interview with mydukaan.io for SDE Intern Position.
+- Building Django API for my side project ModernConnect, Deployed on Render.
+Github (https://github.com/SarveshJoshi25/ModernConnect)
 ## February 2022

 - Built multiple small projects for Team Building Activity with new team